-The brand currently operates legally in New Jersey, Pennsylvania, West Virginia, New Hampshire, Indiana, Iowa, and Colorado.
-They launched in Illinois in August 2020 as well.
+The brand currently operates legally in New Jersey, Pennsylvania, West Virginia, New Hampshire, Indiana, Iowa, Illinois, Colorado, Tennessee, and Michigan.

 New bettors can earn up to $1,000 in bonus money upon registering at DraftKings Sportsbook.
 The bonus includes a deposit match bonus of 20% up to $1000.

 With one of the most user-friendly interfaces in the sports betting industry and a wide selection of sports, DraftKings Sportsbook should appeal to bettors of all experience levels.